Crested Gecko

 Biogeographical realms

 Crested geckos are endemic to South Province, New Caledonia.
 There are three disjunct populations, one found on the Isle of Pines and surrounding islets, and there are two populations found on the main island of Grande Terre.
 One population is around the Blue River, which is a protected provincial park, and the other is further north, just south of Mount Dzumac.
-Crested geckos prefer to live in the canopy of the humid forests, coastal forests, and montane forests.
+Crested geckos prefer to live in the canopy of humid forests, coastal forests, and montane forests.

 Crested Gecko habitat map